 We’ll also address the concept of Hybrid Networking - showing how blending different types of connectivity can provide you with a strong, cost-effective network.

 Finally, we’ll look where SD WAN is going (spoiler alert!
-It includes integration of disparate systems and something called SASE), some problems it could create together with the benefits it can bring your organisation for years to come.
+It includes integration of disparate systems and something called SASE), some problems it could create and with the benefits it can bring your organisation.

 SD WAN refers to the use of software to implement and manage the Wide Area Network, including virtualisation of routers and firewalls (NFV) and techniques to orchestrate the network centrally.
 The concept is similar to how SDN implements virtualisation within the data centre.
 SD WAN promises many benefits.
 One aim is to simplify the management of the WAN.
 Another is to make it more flexible so that, for example, traffic can be offloaded from MPLS to the internet.
 This in turn can save cost.
 SD WAN is deployed as an overlay on top of an underlying infrastructure of technologies such as MPLS and Internet.

 As with any emerging trend the definition of SD WAN is wide and varied.
 Vendors and carriers are looking to promote a version which fits their own capabilities.